Latin Kings

 Calumet City, IL

-Carpentersville, IL Established 1980
+Carpentersville, IL Established 1980-present years

 Chicago Heights, IL